MaastrichtU-IDS/d2s-docs/website/docs/convert-rml.md

 nohup gzip openshift-rmlstreamer-cohd-associations.nt &
 ```

-### Copy to Node2
+#### Copy to your server

-SSH connect to node2, http_proxy var need to be changed temporary to access DSRI
+SSH connect to your server, http_proxy var might need to be changed temporarily to access the DSRI

 ```bash
 export http_proxy=""